codefeedr/codefeedr/docs/pages/mydoc/mydoc_pipeline.md

 - mock: creates one Flink `DataStream` of all the stages and runs it without buffer.
 Only works for **sequential** pipelines.
-- local: start all stages in different threads as separate Flink applications.
+- local: start all stages as separate Flink applications.
 - clustered: start each stage individually.

-## Subjects
+## Stage id
-In order to let the stages interact with each other they all have a subject.
-By default this subject is equal to the name of the class.
+In order to let the stages interact with each other they all have a stage id.
+By default this is equal to the name of the class.
-This subject is used to identify the name of the buffer and therefore this should be unique.
-If you have stages with the same name which should **not** share the same buffer, you should override its subject by using the `StageAttributes` and passing it to the constructor of the Stage.
+This id is used to identify the name of the buffer and therefore this should be unique.
+If you have stages with the same name which should **not** share the same buffer, you should override its stage id by passing it in the constructor of the stage.